radish-es/opensourcelaw/content/courses/Property/readings/week3.md

 ### Review

-This week, we will continue to practice analyzing the patters of common law arguments that we began to develop in Week 2.
+This week, we will continue to practice analyzing the patterns of common law argument that we began to develop in Week 2.
 Before getting into the material for this week, it is worth taking a moment to refresh your memory of the different [argument types](../week2/#argument-types) we worked to identify last week in *Harrison v Carswell*.
 {{% /callout %}}

 ## Property in Your Cells ##

 We will be using the same argument types from last week to practice analyzing the legal arguments in a case called *Moore v Regents of University of California*.
-This case addresses a very different set of facts and property issues than *Harrison v Carswell*.
+This case addresses a very different set of facts and property issues than we found in *Harrison v Carswell*.
 In fact, it brings us back to the question I asked you the consider at the beginning of Week 1:

 > *Should people continue to have ownership of their biological cells once those cells are removed from their body?*